cephaskwamina/alx-system_engineering-devops/README.md

-printing the absolute path name
+changing the working directory to home directory